Centennial Park (Nashville): The Parthenon

 In 1990, a statue of Pallas Athena, designed by Nashville sculptor Alan LeQuire, was added to the art gallery inside the Parthenon.
 It is dedicated to the women's suffrage movement.

 By the late 20th century, the park had many mature shade trees.
 The 1998 Nashville tornado outbreak damaged or destroyed most of them, a loss that would take generations to replace.
 A Vanderbilt ROTC cadet died in the park during the storm; he was the only fatality.

 On November 11, 2005, Centennial Park became Nashville's first wireless internet park by offering free Wi-Fi internet access to park patrons.
 The park's bandshell was the site of the annual "Shakespeare in the Park" presented by the Nashville Shakespeare Festival for thirty years until its move to Nashville's oneC1TY in 2019.

 In 2012, workers found the source of the spring that was a major feature during Anne Robertson Johnson Cockrill's ownership of the land.
 For 100 years, it had been capped and piped to the sewer, with a flow of more than 100 gallons of water per minute.
 What is now called Cockrill Springs is a new natural feature of the park.

-On August 26, 2016, as part of Women's Equality Day, a monument by Alan LeQuire was unveiled in the park.
-It features depictions of Carrie Chapman Catt, Anne Dallas Dudley, Abby Crawford Milton, Juno Frankie Pierce, and Sue Shelton White, local activists for women suffrage.
+On August 26, 2016, as part of Women's Equality Day, the Tennessee Woman Suffrage Monument by Alan LeQuire was unveiled in the park.
+It features depictions of Carrie Chapman Catt, Anne Dallas Dudley, Abby Crawford Milton, Juno Frankie Pierce, and Sue Shelton White, local activists for women's suffrage.

 The park also contains a recreation center.
 It is also the site of the administrative offices of the city's Department of Parks and Recreation, but these area being relocated to the East Bank of the Cumberland River and the offices of the former Nashville Bridge Company.

-Popular culture
+In popular culture

-American singer-songwriter Taylor Swift mentioned Centennial Park twice in her song "Invisible String" from her eighth studio album Folklore.
-Swift lived in Nashville during the beginning of her music career.
+American singer-songwriter Taylor Swift lived in Nashville during the beginning of her music career.
+When she returned in 2023 for The Eras Tour, a bench and a willow tree were put in the park to honor her time in the city.